The Barber Shop and the Laundromat

 This is what it looks like when I totally lose control.
-Crammed into this 2" x 2" building are no less than ten motors.
 It all started when I created a new home for the laundromat dryers from the decommissioned Mountain Vista Railroad, and things snowballed from there.
-I jokingly call it "the world's most animated building" because it features:
+I jokingly call it "the world's most animated building"* because it features:

-Construction took place over the course of about nine months.
+That's ten motors and 40 LEDs!
 Because the animations were not all planned from the outset, the mechanism acquired the appearance of a Frankensteinian Rube Goldbergish nightmare: as I added each new effect, I'd think of two more, and I just kept piling them on top of one another.
 For instance, the barber's chair started out as a joke where the seat would rise up in steps as the barber pumped the foot pedal.
 After installing it in the new building, I thought, why not make it recline, too?
-And once I added that, I realized I could also make it rotate.
-The result was an object not much bigger than an N Scale figure that had nearly as many animation options as my excavator.
+And once I did that, I realized I could also make it rotate.
+The result was an object not much bigger than an N Scale figure that has nearly as many animation options as my excavator.

 The whole thing is so complex that I had to create a separate control box for it, because the main panel connectors didn't have enough circuits to accommodate it plus everything else on the diorama.

 Progress on the laundromat and the barber shop is very slow.
 All of the animations and effects are done, but there's still quite a lot of cosmetic work left to do.
 Here's a look inside the barber shop: below, the animated barber's chair is shown fully reclined.

 Below, the four wall-mount fluorescent lights are illuminated.
 Each light is created by attaching a pair of cool white 0402 SMD LEDs to the wall, then inserting a length of fiber optic between them.
 Between each pair of fixtures will be mirrors, along with all of the usual barber shop paraphernalia.
 I must also make another (non-functioning) barber chair, which I'm not looking forward to doing.